| Title: | Simulates Correlated Multinomial Responses |

 where is the

-cumulative distribution function determined by
+cumulative distribution function determined by link.
+For subject

--th ordinal response and
+, is the -th ordinal response and is

 the associated covariates vector.
-Finally,
+Finally, is the

--th category-specific intercept at the
+-th category-specific intercept at the -th measurement

--th category-specific regression
+occasion and is the -th category-specific regression

-parameter vector at the
+parameter vector at the -th measurement occasion.

 The ordinal response is obtained by extending the approach of